UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     - Comprehend the principles of object-oriented development, such as information hiding, encapsulation, and message passing.
     - Understand the definition and structure of a class as a collection of objects with common traits and behaviors.
     - Recognize the importance of relationships between classes, including association, composition, in class diagrams.
-    - Explore the concept of design patterns as blueprints for solving common software design problems.